Art and Design NPA

-This course will allow candidates to gain practical and theoretical knowledge and understanding of a range of printmaking, mixed media and illustration skills and techniques for art and design applications.
-Candidates will acquire and develop knowledge and understanding of printmaking skills for Art and Design applications through practical experimentation.
+This course will allow you to gain practical and theoretical knowledge and understanding of a range of printmaking, mixed media and illustration skills and techniques for art and design applications.
+You will acquire and develop knowledge and understanding of printmaking skills for Art and Design applications through practical experimentation.

 On completion you will achieve a National Progression Award in Art & Design at SCQF Level 5, comprising the following 3 units:

 You will also choose 2 optional units based on your own skills and preferences.

 1 day per week from September - June

 We are currently taking enquiries for 2022/23 for this course.
 Days and locations are not yet confirmed.
 Please contact us here to discuss.

 Course cost: £270 plus £25 studio fee prior to course starting, this covers basic materials which can be supplemented as desired.

 A Fee Waiver or funding of up to £200 could be available to help with payment of course fees, depending on your personal circumstances.

 This support will be available for people who are 16 or over, living in Scotland and either in low paid work or actively seeking work.
 To be eligible, you must have income of £22,000 a year or less, or be on certain benefits.

 You will also not be undertaking any secondary, further or higher education, SDS funded training or participating on the Community Jobs Scotland programme.